younata/coz-e/src/build_log/chapter_5.md

 I cut out the spacers for the top and bottom, then 3d printed jigs so I could easily cut them on my bandsaw at the angles described in the plans.
 Once these had been cut, I installed them to the fuselage sides with wet micro (albeit, it was on the dry side of wet micro).
 As per plans, I used finishing nails to help hold them down + maintain shape.

 While the top and bottom spacers cured, I went about figuring out the dimensions for the aft spacers.
+This was mostly done by eyeballing it, along with what little precise dimensions are given by the plans.
+It's good enough.

 ![fuselage side panels with no spacers added](/assets/images/build_log/chapter_5/bare_side_panels.jpg)
 ![fuselage sides with shaped spacers placed on top of them](/assets/images/build_log/chapter_5/side_panels_with_placed_upper_lower_spacers.jpg)